 Scheduling of New Construction Inspections

-When you request an inspection, have an MDC Permit, fire application, or municipal number ready.
+When you request an inspection, have a Miami-Dade County Permit, fire application or municipal number ready.
 Inspections requested before 4 p.m. are performed the next business day and are subject to availability of personnel.

 Scheduling of New Construction Meeting or Questions